Jhonve/GCN-Denoiser/README.md

 ### Network part:

 The training code and part of validation data are supplied.
-Network test can be run by:
+Network tests can be run by:

 ```
 cd DenoisingGCN/testSamples